neoforged/Documentation/docs/resources/client/models/modelsystem.md

 | `FIXED`                   | `"fixed"`                 | Item frames                                                                                                      |
 | `NONE`                    | `"none"`                  | Fallback purposes in code, should not be used in JSON                                                            |

 NeoForge allows the `ItemDisplayContext` to be [extended] for use in custom render calls.
-Modded `ItemDisplayContext` may specify a fallback transform to use if none is specified in the model.
-Otherwise, behavior will be the same as Vanilla.
+Modded `ItemDisplayContext`s may specify a fallback transform to use if none is specified in the model.
+Otherwise, behavior will be the same as vanilla.

 ## Modifying a Baking Result